ISE Cryptography — Lecture 06

 HPKE Ciphersuites

-• Maps a 16-bit identifier to algorithms in each category
+• IANA maintains a registry mapping 16-bit identifiers to algorithms in each category

 HPKE Modes

-Mode Extra key material Sender authentication Typical use case
+Mode Extra input Sender auth Typical use case

 PSK (0x01) PSK + PSK_ID PSK only IoT bootstrapping